 As for the A's, however, the 1996 expansion significantly degraded the baseball experience.
 It replaced the nice wide-open view of a grassy slope and trees beyond the outfield bleachers with an intimidating and claustrophobic ambience, as the field is now dominated by thousands of empty seats in plain view in center field.
 On the plus side, the outfield fence did acquire some interesting angles with a high (15-foot) section in the power alleys where the out-of-town scoreboards are.
 The 362-foot distance to right center field "power alley" is shortest of all current Major League stadiums, by the way, while two stadiums -- Sun Life (Dolphin) Stadium and Minute Maid Park -- have virtually the same distance to the left center field power alley.
 The new upper-deck outfield seats added for the Raiders in 1996 are not normally sold for baseball games and are thus excluded from the "normal" capacity figure, but these seats are made available for postseason games when attendance surges.
 New upper-level concourses and exit ramps were part of the 1996 expansion, and fans were able to enter the upper deck along a level surface rather than the stairways.
 (Those stairways remain intact behind the sections of the upper deck near the respective foul poles.)
 Finally, a few extra rows of box seats were installed behind home plate and between each dugout and respective bullpen.
 Foul territory remained enormous, nevertheless.

 Desperate to restore his team to its former glory, the Oakland A's lead owner Lew Wolff has been trying to get a new stadium deal elsewhere in the Bay Area, where the demographics are more "upscale."
 In November 2006, he reached a tentative agreement with the city of Fremont, but the "Cisco Field" proposal encountered repeated obstacles and died in early 2009.
-Since then, they have been negotiating with the city of San Jose, even farther to the south, but the shaky economic situation has made progress on that front agonizingly slow.
+After that, they began negotiating with the city of San Jose, even farther to the south, but the the territorial rights of the neighboring San Francisco Giants have rendered that option virtually null.
 And so, the Athletics linger in a facility that offers very little hope for the future.
-Likewise, the Oakland/L.A./Oakland Raiders wonder how long they can compete in an aging stadium.
-Across the Bay, the San Francisco 49ers will finally get a new home, thanks to a deal with the city of Santa Clara.
-Perhaps the Coliseum in Oakland could be upgraded, as suggested in the proposed alternative diagram above.
+Meanwhile, the Oakland/L.A./Oakland Raiders spent years lobbying to get a replacement for their aging stadium, but in contrast to the the San Francisco/Santa Clara 49ers across the Bay, nothing came of it.
+On March 27, 2017, the National Football League finally announced that the Raiders would move to Las Vegas in 2019 after construction was completed on a new stadium there.
+This negates the possibility that Oakland Coliseum might be upgraded, as suggested in the proposed alternative diagram above.

 SOURCES: Lowry (2006), Pastier (2007), USA Today / Fodor's (1996), Rosen (2001)